aaravprimeYT/my-story/story.md

 Nine years later, Michael is currently in therapy.
 Under his new name of Michael De Santa, he and his wife have started a family.
 However, Michael is miserable with the day-to-day grind and occasionally misses the action of his old life, much to the great dismay of the corrupt FIB agent in charge of his protection, Dave Norton.

+Michael gets a taste of the criminal life again when his son's car is stolen by two gang bangers named Lamar and Franklin.
+These two are barely scraping by, making their living working for a shady car dealer named Simeon, who uses underhanded methods, including theft, to repossess cars from his clients.
+Unfortunately for Franklin and company, Michael was in the back seat of this car when they made off with it, and he's none too happy about the attempted theft.

+Michael wrecks Simeon's business and threatens the man at gunpoint, but seemingly takes a shine to Franklin's fearless demeanor.
+Though Michael's outburst costs Franklin his job, the two hit it off, and Michael invites Franklin to come over to his place sometime for a drink and a chat.
+Franklin, meanwhile, is going stir crazy living with his overbearing aunt in a rundown old house.
+He also has to contend with Lamar's increasingly dangerous schemes, which almost always go poorly.